Updated: Jun 12

 If I am physically sore from working out, I may take ibuprofen to relax muscles and reduce body swelling.
 I do not make this a habit as regular ibuprofen use has its own negative side effects.

 A rested brain will naturally be environmentally ready for increased neuroplasticity.
 Neuroplasticity describes our brain's synaptic operations when "learning something new."
 Neuroplasticity is essential for outrunning brain disease.
 Neuroplasticity is essential for building cognitive reserve.
-It is cognitive reserve that acts as a savings account to help us outrun brain disease.
+It is the cognitive reserve that acts as a savings account to help us outrun brain disease.
 Notice, I said "outrun" and not "prevent" brain disease.
 Many people die with -- but not from -- synaptic death associated with amyloid plaque buildup.
 It is a matter of whether those plaques will build to the point that they present with brain disease symptoms, like Dementia or Alzheimers.
 Via neuroplasticity or "learning something new" we can generate enough new synaptic connections to offset those lost to amyloid plaques.

 The cool thing is that good sleep hygiene works on both sides of the reduced-chance-of-neurodigenerative-disease equation.
 Good sleep hygiene both increases our ability to outrun brain disease AND reduces the chances of building amyloid plaques in the first place.
 Brain science teaches that deep, delta-wave sleep is where spinal fluid is released to cleanse excess amyloid-beta generated earlier in our waking hours.
 Excess amyloid-beta is the building block for those synapse-killing amyloid plaques.
 Deep, restive sleep is a preventative for brain disease.

 Keep in mind, the brain is an incredibly dynamic and still not fully understood.
 There is evidence that amyloid-beta may cause neurodegenerative disease.
 There is also evidence that amyloid-beta may be the effect of genetic or environmental causes leading to neurodegenerative disease.
 Thus, the causality arrow may point in either direction or both directions related to amyloid-beta.
-My attitude is, regardless on the causality arrow direction, amyloid-beta relates to neurodegenerative disease.
-That is why it is good to work prevention on both sides of the equation.
+My attitude is, regardless of the causality arrow direction, amyloid-beta relates to neurodegenerative disease.
+That is why it is good to work on prevention on both sides of the equation.

 My third goal is to respect my mental health.
 I do so by recognizing my unique brain operations and I seek life activities that align with my brain strengths.
 For example - my personality skews toward introversion and I generally lack tribalistic motivations.
-These are expressions of my unique personality [ix] but have a basis in my naturally occurring brain neuroplasticity operations.
+These are expressions of my unique personality [xi] but have a basis in my naturally occurring brain neuroplasticity operations.

 A mental health example - personality and neurobiology: Our unique brain operations leverage neurotransmitters such as dopamine, acetylcholine, and oxytocin in the synaptic formation process.
 How our neuron's receptors absorb those neurotransmitters is the essence of our personality expression.
 For example, my brain weighs the acetylcholine-impacted neuropathways of an introvert a bit more than the dopamine-impacted neuropathways of an extrovert.
 We are all a little different.
 As such, I look for ways to express my creativity and curiosity in a manner best aligned with my personality and brain operations.

-For example, I seek more introvert-sensitive paths to be productive - like utilizing curated communication and transforming it into improved thinking. [x] This article is a great example!
+For example, I seek more introvert-sensitive paths to be productive - like utilizing curated communication and transforming it into improved thinking. [xii] This article is a great example!
 To optimize my personality, I either a) associate with smaller organizations that do not require high degrees of tribal sensitivity.
-Alternatively, b) in larger organizations I look to surround myself with people that are more tribal-literate and lean on them. [xi] I have been a leader in several large organizations.
+Alternatively, b) in larger organizations I look to surround myself with people that are more tribal-literate and lean on them. [xiii] I have been a leader in several large organizations.
 I have been very fortunate to work with amazing and diverse teammates.
 Our diverse, unique skills are the source of success!
 By the way, this does not mean I am insensitive to social cues, rather, it means I appreciate and rely upon friends and co-workers with finer-tuned tribal tendencies.
-In economics, this is known as seeking 'comparative advantage.' [xii]
+In economics, this is known as seeking 'comparative advantage.' [xiv]

-My mental health approach provides a lower stress life.
+My mental health approach provides a lower-stress life.
 To be clear, this does not mean I do not work hard.
 Because I do.
 It is how I work that impacts stress.
 Aligning my personality to my work is helpful.
 Stress creates the hormone cortisol.
 A little cortisol and its stress hormone partner adrenaline is good for a quick "fight or flight" response in a dangerous situation.
 Chronic stress creating consistent cortisol production is bad.
 Really bad.
 Chronic stress is very much a modern problem.
 Our evolution has not caught up to handle stress beyond an immediate emergency situation.
 Chronic stress may cause any of the "Big 4" chronic diseases.
 It also makes sleep more challenging.

 Certainly, your approach to respecting your mental health will be different.
 The search is worth it!
 In the notes, I suggest testing services for identifying your unique personality as a means to understand your naturally occurring brain neuroplasticity operations.
 This understanding is the first step toward aligning your life activities to those best aligned with your brain.